-- Comic Genesis: the biggest free webcomics hosting site.
+- Comic Genesis: The biggest free webcomics hosting site.
 This site has manual account approval.
 Formerly known as Keenspace.

 - ComicSpace: A comic host focused more on social networking.
 Comics are treated similar to galleries.

-- The Duck (formerly drunkduck): another big, popular, community-based webcomic host.
+- The Duck (formerly drunkduck): Another big, popular, community-based webcomic host.

-- Enter Void: A site for comic battles that hosts hundreds of creator made one shots as well as normal Webcomics
+- Enter Void: A site for comic battles that hosts hundreds of creator-made one-shots as well as normal webcomics.

 - Kidjutsu: a kids comics site with lots of collected webcomics.

-- Shifty Look: A site collecting comics based on various Namco Bandai games.
+- Shifty Look: A site collecting comics based on various Bandai Namco games.

-- Spider Forest: a webcomic collective that offers free hosting to its members, application needed.
+- Spider Forest: A webcomic collective that offers free hosting to its members, application needed.

 - Rampage Network: A host for select webcomics, application needed.
-Link

 - Belfry Webcomics Index: One of the first "big" webcomic listing sites.
 It's primary distinction is that it separates listings into two main categories: "furry" and "non-furry".

 - ComicCharts: A fun platform for ranking webcomics of a wide variety of genres.
 It features Top 40 Daily, Top 40 Weekly, Top 40 Monthly and Overall ranking charts.